Mountain Meadows Massacre: Investigations and prosecutions

 An early investigation was conducted by Brigham Young, who interviewed John D. Lee on September 29, 1857.
 In 1858, Young sent a report to the Commissioner of Indian Affairs stating that the massacre was the work of Native Americans.
-The Utah War delayed any investigation by the U.S. federal government until 1859, when Jacob Forney and U.S. Army Brevet Major James Henry Carleton conducted investigations.
+The Utah War delayed any investigation by the US federal government until 1859, when Jacob Forney and US Army Brevet Major James Carleton conducted investigations.
 In Carleton's investigation, at Mountain Meadows he found women's hair tangled in sage brush and the bones of children still in their mothers' arms.
 Carleton later said it was "a sight which can never be forgotten."
 After gathering up the skulls and bones of those who had died, Carleton's troops buried them and erected a cairn and cross.

 Carleton interviewed a few local Mormon settlers and Paiute Native American chiefs and concluded that there was Mormon involvement in the massacre.
-He issued a report in May 1859, addressed to the U.S. Assistant Adjutant-General, setting forth his findings.
+He issued a report in May 1859, addressed to the US Assistant Adjutant-General, setting forth his findings.
 Jacob Forney, Superintendent of Indian Affairs for Utah, also conducted an investigation that included visiting the region in the summer of 1859.
 Forney retrieved many of the surviving children of massacre victims who had been housed with Mormon families and gathered them up for transportation to their relatives in Arkansas.
-He concluded that the Paiutes did not act alone and the massacre would not have occurred without the white settlers, while Carleton's report to the U.S. Congress called the mass killings a "heinous crime", blaming both local and senior church leaders for the massacre.
+Forney concluded that the Paiutes did not act alone and the massacre would not have occurred without the white settlers, and Carleton report to the US Congress called the mass killings a "heinous crime", blaming both local and senior church leaders for the massacre.

 In March 1859, Judge John Cradlebaugh, a federal judge brought into the territory after the Utah War, convened a grand jury in Provo concerning the massacre, but the jury declined any indictments.
 Nevertheless, Cradlebaugh conducted a tour of the Mountain Meadows area with a military escort.
 He attempted to arrest John D. Lee, Isaac Haight, and John Higbee, who fled before they could be found.
 Cradlebaugh publicly charged Brigham Young as an instigator to the massacre and therefore an "accessory before the fact".
 Possibly as a protective measure against the mistrusted federal court system, Mormon territorial probate court judge Elias Smith arrested Young under a territorial warrant, perhaps hoping to divert any trial of Young into a friendly Mormon territorial court.
 Apparently because no federal charges ensued, Young was released.

-Further investigations were cut short by the American Civil War in 1861, but proceeded in 1871 when prosecutors obtained the affidavit of militia member Philip Klingensmith.
-Klingensmith had been a bishop and blacksmith from Cedar City; by the 1870s, however, he had left the church and moved to Nevada.